batcholi/XenonCode/README.md

 ### Call

 Calling a function will run the operation in its body.
-To call a function, simply write the name of the function (starting with `@` for user-defined functions), then its arguments within parenthesis and separated by a comma, like so:
+To call a function, simply write the name of the function (starting with `@` for user-defined functions), then its arguments within parenthesis separated by commas, like so:
 ```@func1(4, 6)```
-Here we have passed two number arguments, thus this call execute the body of the declaration above.
+Here we have passed two number arguments, thus this call executes the body of the declaration above.
-It is of course also possible to use variables instead of just literal numbers as the function arguments.
+It is of course also possible to use variables or even complex expressions instead of just literal numbers as the function arguments.

 #### NOTE:
 Omitted arguments are legal.